Posts Tagged ‘fish’

 • Steamed Vegetables (carrot, daikon, kabocha squash and greens)

 Bobby got the Scrambled Tofu with Salmon ($10.50) – Served with brown rice, bread and yam and mesclun salad.
 You can also get this with Tempeh Bacon for $2 less, but we are not really fans of tempeh.
-Here is my crappy phone picture:
+Here is my phone picture:

 I shared my soup, took most of my cornbread home, and ate Bobby’s yams.
 I also had a lot of their miso tahini dressing, which I posted a recipe for the other day.